-The Statement of Accounts summarises the Fund's transactions for the 2019/20 financial year and its position as at 31 March 2020.
-The Accounts have been prepared in accordance with the 'Code of Practice on Local Authority Accounting in the United Kingdom 2019/20' issued by the Chartered Institute of Public Finance and Accountancy (CIPFA) which is based on International Financial Reporting Standards as amended for the UK public sector.
+The Statement of Accounts summarises the Fund's transactions for the 2019-20 financial year and its position as at 31 March 2020.
+The Accounts have been prepared on a going concern basis in accordance with the 'Code of Practice on Local Authority Accounting in the United Kingdom 2019-20' issued by the Chartered Institute of Public Finance and Accountancy (CIPFA) which is based on International Financial Reporting Standards as amended for the UK public sector.